Have you Been Charged with Statutory Rape in Georgia?

+If a person is convicted of statutory rape in Georgia, they will be guilty of a felony.
 If the defendant is under 21 years old and is convicted of statutory rape, then the punishment will be one to twenty years in prison.
 If over 21 years old, then the penalty is ten to twenty years in prison.

 If the victim is between 14 and 16 and the person convicted of statutory rape is 18 years or younger and no more than four years older than the victim, the person shall be guilty of a misdemeanor.

 In addition to prison and/or a fine, a person over 21 years of age that is convicted of statutory rape must register as a sex offender with the state of Georgia for life.
 Registered sex offenders face many restrictions such as holding certain jobs and even going to certain places in the community.